 Biomass is the presently the only renewable carbon source and is therefore important for the future to produce fuels and organic key chemicals.
 We focus on the conversion of biomass platform molecules, e.g. fructose/glucose or glycerol as well as upgrading of pyrolysis oil.
 Important reactions are dehydration, hydrogenation and in general deoxygenation reactions.
 Efficient catalyst screening together with rational design of alloy catalysts and reaction engineering aspects appear important to tackle this subject.

 More stringent laws for exhaust gases require the development of a new and better generation of exhaust gas catalysts.
 For example: The new generation of lean-burn engines, which offer the possibility for lower fuel consumption, the classical 3-way catalyst cannot be applied (NOx is not removed effectively).
 A new catalyst concept is needed.
 One possibility is the class of NOx-storage catalysts.
 It stores NOx under the usual lean fuel conditions, but can be rapidly regenerated during a puls of fuel-rich conditions.
-We are presently building up an exhaust gas catalysis centre with Prof. Olaf Deutschmann and Sven Kureti.

 The Fundamental Understanding